What is HOME?

 The TDHCA HOME Division contracts with Units of General Local Government, Public Housing Authorities, and nonprofit and for profit entities that provide affordable housing to low-income families in their local communities.
 By state law, 95% of HOME funds must be distributed to communities, typically rural, that do not receive HOME funds from HUD (please download the PDF list of communities that are generally ineligible for TDHCA HOME funding (PDF).
 Additionally, 5% of HOME funds must serve persons with disabilities and is available statewide.

 The HOME Division does not directly work with individuals looking for rental assistance or homeownership opportunities.
-Renters looking for information about affordable rental properties and programs should visit the Help for Texans page of the TDHCA Web site.
+Individuals seeking information about affordable options should visit the Help for Texans page of the TDHCA Web site.
 Homebuyers interested in the Texas HOMEbuyer Assistance Program or other TDHCA down payment assistance programs should contact their local home mortgage lenders to discuss eligibility and how to apply.

 - Individuals - visit Help for Texans

 - + Units of Local Government - reveals a new section below

 - + Public Housing Authorities - reveals a new section below